-- Your boat features a power-assisted rack-and-pinion steering system. - For information about the power-assist fluid reservoir, refer to the engine operation and maintenance manual. - Boat steering is not self-centering. - Refer to the engine manual for more steering system details.
+- Your boat features a hydraulic steering system. - Check the fluid level in the hydraulic steering reservoir every time you use your boat. - Boat steering is not self-centering. - Refer to the engine manual for more steering system details.

 Shift/Throttle Controls